McKael/madonctl/README.md

 concurrent hashtags is currently limited to 4 for "politeness".

-(Almost) All commands have a customisable outpput
+(Almost) All commands have a customisable output:
 ``` sh
 % madonctl accounts show            # Display an account
 % madonctl accounts show -o yaml    # Display an account, in yaml